cesine/sapling/README.md

 ## Directory Layout

-    _public/                  --> Contains generated file for severing the app These files should not be edited directly app/                      --> all of the files to be used in production scripts/                --> base directory for app scripts
+    _public/                  --> Contains generated file for serving the app These files should not be edited directly app/                      --> all of the files to be used in production scripts/                --> base directory for app scripts